Plan for IP Address Changes for Mobile Users, Remote Networks,

-Network Egress IP Allocation Changes After a Compute Region Change
+Mobile User and Remote Network IP Allocation Changes After

 To optimize performance and improve latency, Prisma Access can introduce new compute locations for existing remote network locations as part of a plugin upgrade.
-When you upgrade the plugin, you can choose to take advantage of the new compute region.
-If you change the compute region, Prisma Access changes the gateway and portal IP addresses (for mobile users) and egress IP addresses for the location or locations to which the new compute region is associated.
-If you use allow lists in your network to provide users at remote network locations access to internet resources such as SaaS applications or publicly accessible partner applications, you need to add these new egress IP addresses to your allow lists.
+When you upgrade the plugin, you can choose to take advantage of the new compute location.
+If you change the compute region, Prisma Access changes the gateway and portal IP addresses (for mobile users) and egress IP addresses (for remote networks) for the location or locations to which the new compute location is associated.
+If you use allow lists in your network to provide users access to internet resources such as SaaS applications or publicly accessible partner applications, you need to add these new IP addresses to your allow lists.

-To upgrade to a new compute region after it becomes available, complete the following task.
+To upgrade to a new compute location after it becomes available, complete the following task.